 - We may use your information in a number of ways, including:

-- To contact you where you have been identified as a contact person for an organisation, such as a school (if we obtain your contact details in this way, we will only use them to contact you in your capacity as a representative of that organisation unless you have separately indicated that you are happy to be contacted as an individual supporter);
+To contact you where you have been identified as a contact person for an organisation, such as a school (if we obtain your contact details in this way, we will only use them to contact you in your capacity as a representative of that organisation unless you have separately indicated that you are happy to be contacted as an individual supporter);

 In our Supporter Promise, we have committed to communicating with you using an approach that is right for you.
 This means that we carefully manage the communications we send you to ensure that we are contacting you in the most appropriate way and that we are not sending you unwanted communications.
 In order to do this, we may combine the information that we collect about you and analyse what we know about your interests, preferences and level of potential engagement or donation.
 We may also use statistical analysis to analyse this data and understand the likelihood that you will be interested in or responsive to a campaign or message.
 We may use third party service providers to assist us in this process.
 For more information on how we work with service providers, please see ‘How will we disclose the information we have collected to outside parties?’.

 Where we have identified that you have the capacity or affinity to support Save the Children at a higher level, we may collect additional information about you (see ‘What information do we collect?’) and combine and analyse that information in a profile of you that will assist us in engaging with you in a more personalised way.

 You can opt out of your data being combined and analysed for marketing purposes by contacting our Supporter Care Team or our Data Protection Officer as described below.
 However, this may mean that you stop receiving marketing communications from us more generally, as we will be unable to determine their relevance to you.

 In accordance with our legal and regulatory obligations and our internal policies and procedures, we may also use personal information to carry out due diligence on potential or actual donors.
 If you opt out of analysis of your data for due diligence purposes, we may not be able to accept donations from you.